 Get CPR training and certification

 CPR is a skill that may never be used.
 However, if a cardiac emergency occurs, it could save the lives of numerous people – including your loved ones.
-The importance of CPR lies on its purpose to buy time and help a family to stay calm before help arrives.
-Nationally accepted CPR training and certifications can be obtained from entities such as American Health Care Academy and other nationally certified organizations.
+The importance of CPR lies in its purpose to buy time and help a family to stay calm before help arrives.
+Nationally accepted CPR training and certifications can be obtained from entities such as the American Health Care Academy and other nationally certified organizations.